 At the very least, every design and technology program should have a required course of study on accessibility covering standards, laws, tooling, and process.
 Exercises should cover the two types of accessibility challenges we encounter every day: fixing inaccessible things, and building accessible things from the ground up.

-Five simple things organizational leaders can do to support digital accessibility
+Six simple things organizational leaders can do to support digital accessibility

 I’d like to give every product, design, and technology leader a little homework as we reflect on Accessibility Awareness Month.
 Ask yourself, “what examples can I set to make accessibility a priority in my organization?”
 Here are a few to consider: